CBQ: Cross-Block Quantization for Large Language Models: Experiments

-To validate the superiority of our proposed method over the state-of-the-art block reconstruction-based method Omniquant, we conducted extensive experiments on quantizing the LLAMA-30B model.
-These experiments covered a range of datasets, including multiple zero-shot tasks and a generation task.
-The results of our experiments, as summarized in Table~\ref{Comparison}, demonstrate the consistent performance improvement achieved by our proposed CBQ method compared to Omniquant.
-The CBQ method outperforms the other methods across all the evaluated datasets, providing compelling evidence of its effectiveness and superiority.

-\subsection{Ablation Study.}
+\subsection{Ablation Study}

-To analyze the contribution of each component in our proposed CBQ method, we performed ablation experiments on the WikiText2 dataset using perplexity as the evaluation metric.
+To analyze the contribution of each component in our proposed CBQ method, we performed ablation experiments on the LLAMA-7B model under W4A4.

-\paragraph{Ablation on the cross-block dependency (CBD).} To analyze the impact of our proposed cross-block dependency (CBD) method, we performed ablation experiments on BLOOM-1.7B (Table \ref{cbd}).
+\paragraph{Cross-block dependency.} To analyze the impact of our proposed CBD method, we performed ablation experiments in Table~\ref{ablationc}c.
 Results demonstrate performance gains as the number of blocks jointly processed per sliding window increases, validating CBD's ability to model inter-block dependencies.
 Furthermore, utilizing overlapping blocks between adjacent sliding windows supplements cross-window relational representation.
 This redundancy helps capture nuanced block interactions and enables additional accuracy improvements.
 Overall, these ablation studies highlight the benefits of CBD for progressively accumulating and propagating cross-block knowledge during CBQ optimization.

-\paragraph{Ablation on different reconstruction loss functions.} To determine optimal loss formulations, we evaluated reconstruction error using L2 alone, KLD alone, and a combination of both (Table \ref{loss}).
-Ablation results demonstrate superior performance from KLD over L2, with the combined loss achieving further gains.
-This highlights the benefits of KLD for matching full-precision block distributions during CBQ optimization.
-Fusing both losses enables jointly minimizing absolute and divergence-based errors to improve overall block-wise reconstruction.
-Our analysis verifies the advantage of blended L2+KLD loss for robustly optimizing blocks as interdependent components.
-Moreover, the introduced homologous reconstruction scheme further reduce the reconstruction difficulty and improve the quantization performance.

-\paragraph{Ablation on the LoRA-Rounding.} As depicted in Table \ref{LoRA-Rounding}, we performed an ablation study on the LoRA-Rounding under W4A4 and W8A8 settings for the BLOOM-7.1B with a certain large number of parameters.
-By incorporating the compensation matrix into the learning process, we were able to rectify the rounding errors associated with weight quantization, leading to a notable enhancement in quantization accuracy.
-Additionally, we employed low-rank decomposition to reduce the number of learnable parameters, resulting in decreased GPU memory consumption during training and improved training speed.
+For additional experimental results, please refer to Appendix ~\ref{cbd_potential} and ~\ref{efficency of CBD}. \paragraph{LoRA-Rounding.} As shown in Table~\ref{ablationb}, 'w/ Rounding' indicates a modification in the training strategy for the compensation matrix, compared to the traditional 'w/ Adarounding' approach.
+This change leads to a significant improvement in accuracy.
+Overall, LoRA-Rounding leverages low-rank decomposition to reduce the number of learnable parameters and adjusts the training strategy, which not only decreases GPU memory consumption but also enhances training speed. \paragraph{Coarse-to-fine pre-processing.}